 Access Transit: Fare Relief Program

 This program provides grants of up to $20,000 in TriMet fares for qualified nonprofit and community-based organizations.
-The Application period is open from spring 2022 to early summer 2022.
-More information regarding application dates and award notification dates will be posted here when available.
+The application period is open from spring 2023 to early summer 2023.
+This page will be updated with information on how to apply when available.

 Who can apply?

 The program provides grants to eligible 501(c)(3) nonprofit organizations that purchase TriMet fares, which are disbursed to low-income recipients.
 To be eligible, organizations must meet the following minimum requirements:

 - Must serve a majority of clients whose residence is in the TriMet service area